 - We keep track of how much you have paid.
-This is called your "out-of-pocket" cost. - We keep track of your "total drug costs."
+This is called your Out-of-Pocket costs. - We keep track of your Total Drug Costs.
 This is the amount you pay out-of-pocket, or others pay on your behalf plus the amount paid by the plan.

-If you have had one or more prescriptions filled through the plan during the previous month, we will send you a Part D Explanation of Benefits ("Part D EOB").
+If you have had one or more prescriptions filled through the plan during the previous month, we will send you a Part D EOB.
 The Part D EOB includes:

 - Information for that month.
 This report gives the payment details about the prescriptions you have filled during the previous month.
 It shows the total drug costs, what the plan paid, and what you and others on your behalf paid. - Totals for the year since January 1.
 This is called "year-to-date" information.
-It shows the total drug costs and total payments for your drugs since the year began. - Drug price information.
+It shows the total drug costs and total payments for your drugs since the year began.

+- Drug price information.
 This information will display the total drug price, and information about increases in price from first fill for each prescription claim of the same quantity. - Available lower cost alternative prescriptions.
 This will include information about other available drugs with lower cost sharing for each prescription claim.